jacmoe/jacmoe.github.io/content/posts/welcome-to-my-new-blog.md

 +++
-title = "Welcome to my new blog" author = ["jacmoe"] summary = "My old blog at WordPress only has one single post in it.
-I wrote it using Org-mode in Emacs, and used an Emacs package to send it to WordPress.
-And that was good, but the bad thing was that I had to tweak a lot of HTML, obviously putting me off writing blog posts.
-But now things are changing!" date = 2022-03-28T00:00:00+02:00 tags = ["hugo", "emacs", "blog"] categories = ["announcement"]
+title = "Welcome to my new blog" author = ["jacmoe"] date = 2022-03-28T00:00:00+02:00
+tags = ["hugo", "emacs", "blog"] categories = ["announcement"]